marcduez/graphql-validation-directives/README.md

 **exclusiveMax**

-A number that the provided value must be less than.
+Throws if the number is greater than or equal to the provided integer value.

 ```gql
 input Mutation1Input {